courecta/tensor-concord-card-game/README.md

 Synergy buffs are active so as long as the number of cards of their factions are on the field.
 Here, once you put on a new card, it will check for synergy to activate.
 However, whenever a champion is destroyed, the check for recalculating synergy levels only come at the end of the turn.

+### Perfect Synergy - Tensor Concordia

+When all four factions are present on the field simultaneously, a special synergy called "Tensor Concordia" activates, granting all champions +3/+3 stats.
+This represents the perfect harmony of all factions working together.

+### Roles

+While currently not affecting gameplay directly, champions are divided into four roles that represent their background in the cyberpunk world:
+- Merc: Mercenaries and hired guns
+- Nomad: Independent wanderers and scouts
+- Corpo: Corporate agents and executives
+- Mage: Tech-wizards and data-manipulators

+### Card Types Detail

+#### Champions
+Champions have base stats that can be enhanced through:
+- Faction synergies
+- Artifact buffs
+- Tensor Concordia
+- Initial stats range: Cost(1-3), ATK(1-3), HP(2-3)

+#### Artifacts
+Artifacts provide permanent buffs:
+- Even-numbered effects buff HP
+- Odd-numbered effects buff ATK
+- Cost equals the buff amount
+- Cannot be removed once applied

+#### Tensor Shards
+- Always cost 0 energy
+- Grant 1-2 energy instantly
+- Increase tensor gauge by 1
+- Can chain multiple in one turn

+### Tensor Gauge Mechanics

+The tensor gauge has several important properties:
+- Starts with maximum of 3
+- Increases maximum by 1 after each peak (up to 7)
+- Triggers a random minigame at peak
+- Can be increased by:
+  - Playing Tensor Shards
+  - Virtu-Machina faction synergy
+  - Natural turn progression

+### Game Balance

+The game is designed around key balance elements:
+- Four card spaces enforce strategic placement
+- Energy management between card costs and tensor gains
+- Risk/reward of increasing tensor gauge
+- Faction synergy vs mixed strategy decisions

 ---

 ## Development